Welcome to the Big Energy Research Center

-Electric Utility Performance: A State-By-State Data Review: Analyzing data that utilities are required to file with the federal government, this report is a comprehensive evaluation of how all 50 states and the District of Columbia rank in three key areas: affordability, reliability and the environmental impact of electric service.
-The analysis, the first of its kind from CUB, casts doubt on fossil fuel industry claims that investments in coal and natural gas are necessary to keep electricity bills low and the lights on.
+Electric Utility Performance: A State-By-State Data Review, Second Edition: Analyzing data that utilities are required to file with the federal government, this report is a comprehensive evaluation of how all 50 states and the District of Columbia rank in three key areas: affordability, reliability and the environmental impact of electric service.
+The analysis casts doubt on fossil fuel industry claims that investments in coal and natural gas are necessary to keep electricity bills low and the lights on.
 (Read CUB’s news release.)
-Release Date: Feb.
-15, 2022
+Release Date: Jan.
+19, 2023

 Better Heat: The Economics of Residential Building Electrification in the City of Chicago: This analysis focuses on electric “heat pumps,” an ever-improving technology that can cool and heat homes.
 CUB’s research team found that homeowners who switch from natural gas to a heat pump would enjoy lifetime savings ranging from $24,716 to $47,104.
 In total that could potentially generate between $25.3 billion and $28.9 billion in cumulative savings for Chicago residents over the next 34 years.
 (Read CUB’s news release.)
 Release date: Oct.
 21, 2021.